ManishPrakkash/VOXA/README.md

 ## 🚀 Features

-- Automate websites via voice commands (open Gmail, search YouTube, fill forms).
+- Automate websites via text also voice commands.
 - Persistent browser sessions with history stored in MongoDB.
 - Multi-browser support — no repeated logins.
 - Voice feedback and task execution for impaired users.